ISAAKiel/recexcavAAR/README.md

 recexcavAAR
 -----------

-R Library for 3D reconstruction and analysis of excavation states.
+R package for 3D reconstruction and analysis of excavations.
+It provides methods to reconstruct natural and artificial surfaces based on field measurements.
+This allows to spatially contextualize documented subunits and features.
+Intended to be part of a 3D visualization workflow.

 The following **vignettes** explain the implemented functions:

 * [**Ifri el Baroud** for v0.1](https://isaakiel.github.io/recexcavAAR-vignette-1.html)
 * [**Kakcus-Turján** for v0.2](https://isaakiel.github.io/recexcavAAR-vignette-2.html)